 Do you need to set up a Montessori homeschool classroom to do Montessori at home?

-Or, do you unschool and need space that facilitates your child’s interests in drawing or video creation or. . .
+Or, do you unschool and need space that facilitates your child’s interests in drawing or video creation or … whatever?

-Our Homeschool Room Ideas Solution: Tailored Space to Learning Style
+Our Homeschool Room Ideas Solution: Tailor Space to Learning Style

 We do an eclectic mix of homeschooling — some planned courses and some unschooling.

-And, my kid moves around and spreads out.
+And, my kid moves around and spreads out, which sometimes makes homeschool desk organization difficult.

-So, during the makeover we put a table in the middle of the room as well as a smaller long table (desk) against the wall.
+During the home school room makeover, we put a table in the middle of the room as well as a smaller long table (home school desk) against the wall.

 Now, she can spread projects out on the big table and use the smaller table right next to it for her computer or documentation journal.